 To recap, the interchange rate is the preset rate that a merchant service provider (MSP) will be paying to the issuing bank.
 The issue is that you don’t get to see how much the MSP will be paying the issuing bank for allowing you to use their services.

-Therefore, you won’t be able to compare and contrast between the fees you’re paying the MSP, and how much they’re paying the issuing banks in turn and their margin of profit.
+Therefore, you won’t be able to compare and contrast between the fees you’re paying the MSP.
+Or how much they’re paying the issuing banks in turn and their margin of profit.
 Thankfully, when it comes to the interchange-plus structure, we see the most transparent and cost-effective pricing structure for merchant account pricing.

 Fundamentally, it forces the merchant service provider to fairly price their accounts.
 For the merchants, that process at higher volumes will be paying a bit more in fees.
 However, that will only be proportionate to other smaller merchants and their volumes.
 This way the smaller merchants won’t be actively penalized for processing fewer transactions.

 In the case of tiered rate models, they organize cards into different tiers and charge processing fees based on which tiers they’re in.
-The issue here is that the tiering system is arbitrary and at the discretion of the provider.
+The issue here is that this type of a system is arbitrary and at the discretion of the provider.

 Therefore, if the merchant services provider decides to place all the common card types in the costly tier, then you’ll have no wriggle room to negotiate.